• Skip to primary navigation

 Instructions

-• In a small bowl, combine the hot water and sugar until combined.
-Sprinkle the yeast on top and let it rest for 8-10 minutes until it's foamy on top (If there is undissolved yeast after 8 minutes, gently whisk and let sit for another 1-2 minutes).
+• In a small bowl, combine the hot water and sugar.
+Sprinkle yeast on top and let it rest for 8-10 minutes until it's foamy (If there is undissolved yeast after 8 minutes, gently whisk and let sit for another 1-2 minutes).

 • In a large bowl, whisk together the flour and salt until combined.
 Stir in the water/sugar/yeast mixture using a spatula and mix until it starts to come together enough to handle.
 Sweep up any flour remaining in the bowl with the dough then place the dough on a clean and lightly floured countertop.

 • With lightly floured hands, knead the dough for 7-9 minutes until it's smooth and elastic, and not shaggy.
 The dough should be slightly tacky but not sticky.
-If it’s sticking to your hands, add a sprinkle of flour and keep kneading.
+Add flour if sticky, or use lightly wet hands if dry, kneading until the dough feels balanced and hydrated.

 • Wipe out the same bowl and lightly oil the bottom and sides.
 Cover the bowl with plastic wrap and place the bowl in a warm spot in your kitchen and let the dough rest for 60-90 minutes until it doubles in size.